-Students can expect to gain further insights into these industries through non-credit classes taught by industry practitioners that range from tanker chartering and ship brokering to applications of data analytics and how robotics and automation are applied in both sectors.
+Students can expect to gain further insights into these industries through Non-Credit Courses taught by industry practitioners that range from shipbroking, chartering to the trading strategies of physical commodities such as oil, metals and agriculture.

 - Know-Thy Commodities (KTC) Primer Presentations

-Here, each presenting group researches and builds a presentation on a chosen commodity throughout a 9-week period for a final presentation.
-They can gain valuable feedback and thorough analysis as the presentation is witnessed by industry experts, alumni, and peers.
+Here, each group (4-5 pax) researches over a 9-week period on a chosen commodity and builds up for a final presentation.
+Participants will learn how to conduct thorough analysis on commodity products and gain valuable feedback from the final presentation as it is witnessed by industry experts, alumni, and peers.

 - Networking Night

 This event allows various parties, such as alumni, students, industry partners and even our own professors for a night of networking and fun!

 - Mentorship Programme

 In this programme, MMS brings together students and industry professionals, providing an opportunity for students to gain in-depth insights into the industry and explore a wide range of exciting career possibilities.